-- if “Type” is “String”, you're dealing with a string variable;
+- if Type says “String”, you're dealing with a string variable;

-- if “Type” is anything else than “String”, you're dealing with a numeric variable.
+- if Type does not say “String”, you're dealing with a numeric variable.

 SPSS suggests that “Date” and “Dollar” are variable types as well.
 However, these are formats, not types.
 The way they are shown here among the actual variable types (string and numeric) is one of SPSS’ most confusing features.